 The Shot List

-I will be using a shot list for your wedding.
-You will be sent various emails and one BIG questionnaire email that will help me come up with a shot list before your wedding.
-This questionnaire usually goes out 3-4 weeks before your wedding.
+Our questionnaire usually goes out 3-4 weeks before your wedding.
 You can check the shot list I use and download it.
-You can even tweak it to your wedding needs and provide me your version.
+You can even tweak it to your wedding needs and provide me with your version.

 Wedding Day Photography Timeline

 - Getting Ready & Details of Invitations, Bride's Jewelry, & Wedding Rings - Having the Rings, Jewelry, Invitations, and any other essential details packed in a Ziplock bag on the day of your wedding would make things easy!
-My 2nd Photographer or I will usually like to start the day at the bride and/or groom's getting ready location to capture moments of everyone getting ready and begin with details such as the rings, ties, shoes and other meaningful details.
+We usually like to start the day at the bride and/or groom's getting ready location to capture moments of everyone getting ready and begin with details such as the rings, ties, shoes and other meaningful details.

-- Bridal Party Groupings, Mom & Dad - I then start the group shots of your bridesmaids and groomsmen together and other family members.
-I also like to fit in shots of mom or dad seeing you for the first time as you finish getting ready.
+- Bridal Party Groupings, Mom & Dad - We then start the group shots of your bridesmaids and groomsmen together and other family members.
+We also like to fit in shots of mom or dad seeing you for the first time as you finish getting ready.
 Please make sure they are close by for photos!
-I like to try and do a small set up with Mom & Dad seeing her Bride or Groom for the first time.
+I like to try and do a small set-up with Mom & Dad seeing her Bride or Groom for the first time.

 - First Looks - What is a first look?
 I created a blog post that goes over the Pros and Cons of the first look.
 Decide what you think is best, or ask my opinion if you are not sure.
-Click here If we have decided to do first looks, I will take you and your fiance to a location we agreed on to see you before the ceremony and capture the moment as it happens.
+Click here.
+If you decide to do first looks, we will take you and your fiance to a location we agreed on to see you before the ceremony and capture the moment as it happens.
 Usually, the Groom will be hidden away so he won't see you arrive!
 Couples that decide to do a first look should bring family and the bridal party for photos as well.
 The overall goal here is to get the bridal party shots done before the ceremony for couples that choose to have more time at cocktail hour.
-I will also use this time to get shots of just you and your fiance for some portraits of only you both.
+We will also use this time to get shots of just you and your fiance for some portraits of only you both.
 For even more time, bring family members for groupings!
 Ignore this if we decided not to do the first look, and go the traditional route.

 - The Ceremony - Ceremony Time!
-I will typically leave from the getting ready location(s) 30 mins before the ceremony begins.
-I will need that time to set up any flashes (if required) and other equipment before you arrive.
-I will be capturing candid moments of everyone arriving at the ceremony.
-If I have a second photographer with me this day, they will also be there in a different area of the ceremony.
-I will be capturing reactions as the moment happens.
+We will typically leave from the getting ready location(s) 30 mins before the ceremony begins.
+We will need that time to set up any equipment before you arrive.
+We will be capturing candid moments of everyone arriving at the ceremony and will then be situated in different areas for the ceremony to give plenty of variety.

 - Reception - Time for the Party to Start!
 I use this time is for me to capture loads of candids.
-I will capture the speeches, cake cutting, bouquet/garter toss, dancing, and any other events that you outlined in the forms.
-Usually, I will stay for half of the reception unless you booked me for a more extended time slot.
-Don't be surprised if I try to steal you both during the reception for some creative night time portraits!
-I promise to be quick and let you go back to the party.
+We will capture the speeches, cake cutting, bouquet/garter toss, dancing, and any other events that you outlined in the forms.
+Usually, we will stay for half of the reception unless you booked us for a more extended time slot.
+Don't be surprised if we try to steal you both during the reception for some creative night time portraits!
+It'll be worth it and we promise to be quick and let you go back to the party pronto!

 That's a Wrap on your wedding!
 I am exhausted!
-I had a lot of fun... now what?
+We had a lot of fun... now what?

-After you get a tease of one of your photos from the day, in about 4-6 weeks (Great photos take time) you will receive an online gallery by e-mail.
+After you get a tease of one of your photos from the day, in about 4-6 weeks (Great photos take time) you'll receive an online gallery.
 The gallery will be similar to this one: Sample Gallery where you can view, download the Hi-Res/Web sized versions, and even order prints.